 Back that Thang Up!
 Trying to Look Cool When You Reverse Park?

 Ever pulled into a parking lot and noticed that one car that’s perfectly reversed into its spot, as if it’s part of an exclusive club?
-You know the one…driver strutting out with an air of confidence, as if that reverse parking maneuver was a secret signal of coolness.
-Today, we’re diving headfirst into the phenomenon of people who back their cars into parking spaces.
-Are they trying to look cool, or is there something more to this reverse parking ritual?
-Grab a cup of joe, buckle up, and let’s get into it.
+You know the one … driver swaggering, as if that reverse park was a coded cool-warning.
+This morning, we are tackling the subject of those who reverse their car into parking spaces.
+Are they being suave, or is there more to this backward parking performance?
+Scroll down, sip some joe, and buckle up.

 The Reverse Parking Phenomenon